-According to the ROD, LDW contaminants of concern (COCs) include four chemicals based on risk to human health, and 39 chemicals based on risk to benthic invertebrates.
-In Area 18, total PCBs and arsenic were evaluated as the driver COCs based on observed exceedances of RALs in this area.2 PCBs were simulated as individual PCB homologs3 in the model to account for the differences in homolog mobility.
+60% Remedial Design Basis of Design Report LDW Upper Reach G-4 | February 2023 exceedance, the dominant PCBs are just as, or more mobile than, the PAHs, which have the next highest factor of exceedance.
+Log kOC values for the PCB homologs range from 5.1 log liter per kilogram (L/kg) to 7.8 log L/kg, with tri, tetra, and penta having the largest contribution to total PCB (log kOC of 5.8, 6.1, and 6.4 log L/kg, respectively) compared with the log kOC of Indeno(1,2,3-cd)pyrene (6.6 log L/kg) and benzo(g,h,i)perylene (6.4 log L/kg).
+Therefore, a remedy that addresses a factor of 9 times reduction in PCBs will also address reductions for these chemicals.
+In this example cap design, total PCBs and arsenic were evaluated as the driver COCs based on observed exceedances of RALs in this area.
+PCBs were simulated as individual PCB homologs in the model to account for the differences in homolog mobility.
 Model simulations were conducted to identify the cap thickness and composition (i.e., sorptive amendment content, if any, in the portion of the cap beneath the 45-cm depth) required to maintain PCB and arsenic concentrations less than performance target concentrations in surface sediment, as discussed subsequently.